drnsmith/warehouse-management-system/README.md

 ## Architecture
 ### ETL Pipeline
 1. **Extraction:** Gather data from APIs, flat files, and database exports.
-2. **Transformation:** Clean, normalize, and enrich data for consistency.
+2. **Transformation:** Clean, normalise, and enrich data for consistency.
-3. **Loading:** Store transformed data into a centralized data warehouse.
+3. **Loading:** Store transformed data into a centralised data warehouse.

 ### Data Warehouse Schema
 - **Schema:** Star or Snowflake schema with fact and dimension tables.